 Welcome from our Priest

-If you’ve found your way to this page, either you’re a St. Mark’s parishioner visiting our site to find something specific and clicked to see what the priest says online, or you’re someone looking for a new church to visit.
-Since most websites assume the latter, this is the place where I’m supposed to give you the hard sell about why you should join St. Mark’s, and why we’re better than all the other churches nearby.
+If you’ve found your way to this page, you’re likely someone looking for a new church to visit.
+Since most websites assume this, this is the place where I’m supposed to give you the hard sell about why you should join St. Mark’s, and why we’re better than all the other churches nearby.

 You and I have both read those pages before: Church as commodity and how it can solve all of your problems and make your life happy if you just join them.
 Often there are perfect pictures alongside with people who look more like models than real parishioners.
 Sometimes it feels too slick, too plasticky.
 You’re not quite sure what you’ll get when you show up.